senscience/nexus-delta/README.md

 # Senscience Nexus

-Originally created and maintained byt the Blue Brain Project, Senscience Nexus is an ecosystem that allows you to organize and better leverage your data through the use of a Knowledge Graph.
+Originally created and maintained by the Blue Brain Project, Senscience Nexus is an ecosystem that allows you to organize and better leverage your data through the use of a Knowledge Graph.
 In addition to the products listed here, you’ll find a rich ecosystem of libraries and tools.

 ## Products